List

 |---|---|---|

-children | ReactNode | React children (takes priority over data) |
+children | ReactNode | React children (takes priority over data at runtime) |

 data | Array<T | null | undefined> | Array of data items.
 T is inferred at the call site from this prop. |